evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 The Lexus RZ 300e lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 5 modes:

-- : Balanced steering and throttle.
+- Normal: Balanced steering and throttle.
-- : Dynamic steering and throttle.
+- Sport: Dynamic steering and throttle.
-- : Balanced steering and efficent throttle.
+- Eco: Balanced steering and efficent throttle.
-- : Balanced steering and efficent throttle.
+- Range: Balanced steering and efficent throttle.
-- : User-defined settings for steering and throttle.
+- Custom: User-defined settings for steering and throttle.

 ### Brakes